 On the one hand, there is the ‘butter is better’ mantra.
 This is buttressed by the LCHF (Low Carb High Fat) and KETO diet movements.
 They advocate adding butter to coffee, using plenty of butter during food preparation, thus exiting butter lovers.

 On the other hand, there are still those who approach this slippery issue with more caution.
 Not fully swayed by the current “butter- on- both-sides-as-long-as-it-is-not-bread” approach they shy away from the proposed excess.
-Advice from health professionals, personal
+Advice from health professionals, personal experience that too much butter has had on their girths, are prohibiting many from sinking their teeth in deeper.
+Well-channelled marketing messages from margarine manufacturers naturally also serves to make some fearful.

 In the past , lots of money has been spent to promote the use of so-called polyunsaturated margarine.
 The extent of this is far reaching.
 In some countries, promotion of margarine are part of nutrition education programmes.
 Promotion of margarine has been accompanied by e.g. free cholesterol testing, sponsored seminars and congresses and substantial research grants.
 Who does not like ‘free stuff’?